lyft/flinkk8soperator/docs/state_machine.md

 In this mode, once the new cluster is started, we transition into the `Savepointing`/`SubmittingJob` mode based on the `savepointDisabled` flag.
 There is no job cancellation involved in the update process during a BlueGreen deployment.
 ### Cancelling
-In this state, the operator attempts to cancel the running job (if existing) and transition to `SubmittingJob` state.
+In this state, the operator attempts to cancel the running job (if exists) and transition to `SubmittingJob` state.
 If it fails, we transition to `RollingBack`.
 #### BlueGreen deployment mode
-This state is not reached during a BlueGreen deployment
+This state is not reached during a BlueGreen deployment.
 ### Savepointing
 In the `Savepointing` state, the operator attempts to cancel the existing job with a [savepoint](https://ci.apache.org/projects/flink/flink-docs-release-1.8/ops/state/savepoints.html) (if this is the first deploy for the FlinkApplication and there is no existing job, we transition straight to `SubmittingJob`).
 The operator monitors the savepoint process until it succeeds or fails.
 If savepointing succeeds, we move to the `SubmittingJob` phase.
-If it fails, we move to the `Recovering` phase to attempt to recover from an externalized checkpoint.
+If it fails, we move to the `Recovering` phase to attempt recovering from an externalized checkpoint.
 #### BlueGreen deployment mode
 In this state, during a BlueGreen deployment, the currently running Flink job is savepointed (without cancellation).
 ### Recovering